santarl/VitaOxiPad/README.md

 | Sound                           |    ❌    | -                                                                                    |
 | Any configuration               |    ❌    | -                                                                                    |

+## Bugs

+- Rarely, a server on PS Vita can crash with an error.
+The causes are being investigated.
+Happened to me more than once in 3-4 hours of play;
+- Sometimes, the imput-lag increases a lot.
+This may be due to a bad WiFi connection.

 ## Installation

 The server has to be installed on the PS Vita and the client on the PC.